Bess Truman: Move to Washington, D.C.

 When Harry was elected as a senator from Missouri in 1934, Bess stayed in Missouri with her mother for the first year.
 After visiting Harry, she decided to stay, and the family moved to Washington, D.C.
 While Congress was in session during the first half of each year, they would live in rented apartments in Washington.
 When the session ended, they would return to Independence for the rest of the year.
-While her husband was in the Senate, Bess became a member of the Congressional Club, the PEO Sisterhood, the H Street United Service Organization, and the Red Cross work of the group informally known as the "Senate Wives".
+While her husband was in the Senate, Bess became a member of the Congressional Club, the P.E.O.
+Sisterhood, the H Street United Service Organization, and the Red Cross work of the group informally known as the "Senate Wives".
 She joined her husband's staff as a clerk, answering personal mail and editing committee reports when he became chairman of the Senate Special Committee to Investigate the National Defense Program.
 She developed relationships with the wives of senators and cabinet members, though she did not attend meetings of senators' wives, as she found them boring.
 During her husband's political career, she helped him write his speeches, though she refused to give any of her own.

 In 1944, Harry was offered the Democratic nomination for Vice President of the United States.
 He had not sought the position, and it was a surprise to the Trumans when it was offered.
 When the position had previously been suggested to him, he had dismissed the idea out of concern for Bess and Margaret.
 When Harry accepted the role of vice president to President Franklin D. Roosevelt, Bess was not entirely pleased.
 She wanted to return to their life in Missouri, and she also feared that Roosevelt would die, which would make her husband the president.
 Bess's position on Harry's staff was controversial during the campaign, but he retained her during the campaign and during his vice presidency.
 After the Democratic ticket won the election and Harry was sworn in as vice president, Bess became Second Lady of the United States.
 She found herself saddled with the associated social responsibilities, attending many events as a representative of the Roosevelts, often multiple times in one day.
 Bess served as second lady for 82 days before President Roosevelt died and her husband ascended to the presidency.